Waterfall Walks Yorkshire Dales North

 A fabulously accessible waterfall walk, Hardraw Force is ace and even better in the winter when it’s a true force to be reckoned with!

-Located behind the Green Dragon Pub in Wensleydale this waterfall incurs a fee to go and see it as it’s found on private land.
+Located behind the Green Dragon Pub in Wensleydale this waterfall incurs a fee to go and see it, as it’s found on private land.
+There are high and low routes to explore, so you can adapt to the abilities of your explorers!

 (Ooh and it was where they filmed THAT scene in Robin Hood Prince of Thieves)